• Skip to main content

 Coin inventory computer programs use spreadsheets, boxes, and windows to input and save information about the coins in your collection.

-One of the more prominent coin inventory software available is Coin Collector’s Assistant by Carlisle Development Corporation.
-The program has detailed information, including pricing, for several U.S. coin series.
-This program also allows you to insert listings for coins not already pre-programmed into the CD-ROM.
+One of the more prominent coin inventory software programs available is Coin Collector’s Assistant by Carlisle Development Corporation.
+The program has detailed information — including pricing — for several U.S. coin series.
+This program also allows you to insert listings for coins that are not already pre-programmed into the CD-ROM.

 How To Make Your Own Coin Inventory Logs

-While you can easily go buy a coin inventory log book or coin inventory software, you can also create your own coin inventory using everyday notebook paper.
+While you could easily go buy a coin inventory log book or coin inventory software, you can also create your own coin inventory using regular notebook paper!

 Whatever you do, make sure you keep at least one copy of your coin inventory in a lock box, vault, or safe-deposit box so it will always be safe and handy should you need it.